 Our Dirt Bike Pipe Guard Recommendations

-If you have a 2-stroke and choose a carbon fiber pipe guard, our recommendation for you is a pipe guard from E Line.
+If you have a 2 stroke and choose a carbon fiber 2 stroke pipe guard, our recommendation for you is a pipe guard from E Line.
 E Line Pipe Guard (click to check the current price on MotoSport.com) is durable and lightweight.
-It is made of a mix of carbon fiber, kevlar, fiberglass and high-temperature resins and it distributes any impact over a large area to reduce the pipe damage.
+It is made of a mix of carbon fiber, kevlar, fiberglass, and high-temperature resins and it distributes any impact over a large area to reduce the pipe damage.
 The pipe guard is easy to install without removing the exhaust pipe.
 It is available for almost every major brand of dirt bike.

-Our recommendation for an aluminum or steel pipe guard for 2-strokes and 4-strokes is one from Moose Racing.
+Our choice for an aluminum or steel pipe guard for 2 strokes and 4 strokes is one from Moose Racing.
 Moose Racing Pipe Armor (click to check the current price on Revzilla.com) is a sturdy pipe guard that helps prevent power-robbing dents.
-The pipe guard for 2-strokes is made of 3mm thick aluminum and it has a universal fit.
-The one for 4-strokes is made of 1/16″ thick stainless steel and there are two different options based on the pipe diameter.
+The pipe guard for 2 strokes is made of 3mm thick aluminum and it has a universal fit.
+The one for 4 strokes is made of 1/16″ thick stainless steel and there are two different options based on the pipe diameter.
 Installation is easy with ring clamps.
 This option is by far the lightest in protection level and should only be considered for beginner level riders.

 If you don’t yet have a dirt bike pipe guard make sure to get one before your head pipe gets dented or worse.